LS4GAN/uvcgan4slats/README.md

   `./outdir/slats/pretrained` if `UVCGAN_OUTDIR` is unset.

 # Run inference with pre-trained translators
-To run inference with pre-trained translators, run the following command in the `uvcgan4slats` source folder
+To run an inference with pre-trained translators, run the following command in the `uvcgan4slats` source folder
 ```
 python scripts/translate_data.py PATH_TO_PRETRAINED_MODELS
 ```